maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Strings hold zero or more characters to form sentence-like values.
 They are stored in memory as a series of numbers using ASCII encoding, or more commonly, a platform-specific 8-bit variation of ASCII like PETASCII or ATASCII.
 The maximum size of a string varies on different platforms.
 Those that originated on systems with printer terminals are often limited to 72 or 132 characters, the length of one line on the paper, while those from the video terminal and home computer era are normally 128 or 256 characters, which is easy to store in an 8-bit value.
 Some dialects allow strings to be limited only by system memory.

 RetroBASIC strings are always variable-length can be any size up to the underlying operating system's limit, typically a 32-bit or 64-bit value.
 This is much more than most dialects of BASIC, which were normally limited to 8-bit or 16-bit lengths.
 So while it is possible that bad code would produce strings that are too long for the machine it was originally written on, causing an error, it will likely work fine in RetroBASIC.
 In the case that a string ends up longer than the original DIMension in those dialects that require it, like HP, an error will be printed to the console.

-String constants are normally delimited with double-quotes, like `"Hello, World!"`, although some dialects use single-quotes, `'Hello, World!'`, or allow either format.
-Dialects vary widely in the way that they include quotes inside string constants; the modern solution of placing two double-quotes beside each other inside a string is a later invention.
+String constants are normally delimited with double quotes, like `"Hello, World!"`, although some dialects use single-quotes, `'Hello, World!'`, or allow either format.
+Dialects vary widely in the way that they include quotes inside string constants; the modern solution of placing two double quotes beside each other inside a string is a later invention.
 Another curiosity, also seen in the FOCAL language, is that the closing quote can be left off if it is the last character on the line, although this is *rarely* seen in BASIC programs.

 The major difference between dialects of BASIC is the way that strings and substrings are manipulated.
 These vary significantly between the three "families" noted in the introduction.
 Code that manipulates strings using one of these styles will not run on other variations and will require some level of porting effort to do so.